census-instrumentation/opencensus-web/README.md

 - **[@opencensus/web-propagation-tracecontext][package-web-propagation-tracecontext]**.
 This provides utilities to serialize and deserialize a `traceparent` trace context header in the [W3C draft trace context format][trace-context-url]
 - **[@opencensus/web-initial-load][package-web-initial-load]**.
 This package is in charge of generating the initial load page trace, plus the corresponding sampling decision for OpenCensus Web and storing a global initial load span context to be used by other packages.
 - **[@opencensus/web-scripts][package-web-scripts]**.
+This depends on all the other OpenCensus Web libraries and provides WebPack builds for JS bundles that can be used in `<script>` tags.
+See the documentation for more details on the resulting scripts
-This depends on all the other OpenCensus Web libraries and provides top-level functions for instrumenting the initial page load and exporting its spans to the OpenCensus Agent.
-It also provides WebPack builds for JS bundles that can be used in `<script>` tags.
+- **[@opencensus/web-instrumentation-zone][package-web-instrumentation-zone]**.
+This depends on all the other OpenCensus Web packages and provides top-level functions for instrumenting the initial page load and user interaction traces to export them to the OpenCensus Agent.
+This also uses `Zone.js` library as a hard dependency, then, this package should be used if your application does not already depends on that.
+- **[@opencensus/web-instrumentation-zone-peer-dep][package-web-instrumentation-zone-peer-dep]**.
+This depends on all the other OpenCensus Web packages and provides top-level functions for instrumenting the initial page load and user interaction traces to export them to the OpenCensus Agent.
+This uses `Zone.js` library as a peer dependency, then, this package should be used if your application already depends on that
+(e.g. Angular applications).

 ## Useful links
 - For more information on OpenCensus, visit: <https://opencensus.io/>